zetardiocash/zetardio/README.md

 - **TypeScript package**: Type-safe clients from IDL for encrypted communication
 - **CLI and workspace management**: Complete privacy-first application development

-zFun is the first framework to bring Zcash-style privacy to Solana, enabling truly private transactions at scale.
+zetardio is the first framework to bring Zcash-style privacy to Solana, enabling truly private transactions at scale.

 > [!NOTE]
-> zFun combines Solana's speed and affordability with enterprise-grade privacy.
+> zetardio combines Solana's speed and affordability with enterprise-grade privacy.
 With 400ms block times, $0.00025 average transaction fees, and support for 65,000+ TPS, you get the performance you need with the privacy users deserve.
-If you're familiar with Anchor or native Solana development, you'll feel right at home with zFun's privacy-enhanced approach.
+If you're familiar with Anchor or native Solana development, you'll feel right at home with zetardio's privacy-enhanced approach.

 ## Key Features